 The physical symptoms of Panic Attacks, Anxiety Attacks, Stress, and Anxiety

-When you have a panic attack of anxiety attack, you may feel all or some of the following physical symptoms; or you may find that your state of mind is severely affected and that you feel overwhelmes by extreme fear, uncertainty and worry.
-They are not listed in any particular order
+When you have a panic attack of anxiety attack, you may feel all or some of these physical symptoms.
+You may find that your state of mind is severely affected.
+You might feel overwhelmed by extreme fear, uncertainty and worry.
+They’re not listed in any particular order

 palpitations or a racing heart